openath/openath.github.io/_posts/2020-04-15-call-for-volunteers.md

 ## Stattos

 All results on OpenTrack are Open Data, available to download and play with.
 If you can do something interesting with it, go right ahead!
+For example, see Will MyCroft's [video of the relay results](https://www.youtube.com/watch?v=FMYPc-snAZM&feature=youtu.be)

 ## OpenTrack Experts and Forum Moderators